Fix Can't Take Screenshot Due to Security Policy on Android

 Once you have enabled screen capture, you can check if you can take screenshots of any app or website.

-Apps and websites may prohibit screenshots in incognito mode to protect your privacy.
-However, you can enable the Incognito Screenshot experimental flag in Chrome to bypass this restriction.
+Apps and websites may block screenshots in incognito mode to enhance your privacy.
+However, Chrome users can bypass this restriction by enabling the experimental Incognito Screenshot flag, allowing you to capture images even in private browsing.

 Once Chrome has relaunched, you should be able to take screenshots in incognito mode by pressing the power and volume-down buttons at the same time.

-With Google Assistant, taking screenshots on your Android device is now easier than ever.
-Just say, “Hey, Google, take a screenshot,” Google Assistant will capture the screen and save it to your gallery.
+With Google Assistant, capturing screenshots on your Android device is effortless.
+Simply say, "Hey, Google, take a screenshot," and the assistant will instantly capture your screen and save the image to your gallery.

 You can download several applications on Google Play Store if you still can’t take a screenshot due to security policy.
 Some popular third-party screenshot apps include: